-includes 4,527 hectares surrounding the District of Wells, providing critical viewscapes for the community, outdoor recreation opportunities, timber harvesting opportunities, and ecological value.
-Trails in the community forest, particularly on the south slope of Cornish Mountain, immediately north of the Wells Town Centre, provide hiking, mountain biking, cross country skiing and snowshoeing opportunities for residents and visitors.
+The Wells-Barkerville Community Forest is an important part of the recreation landscape in the District of Wells.
+The Community Forest includes 4,527 hectares surrounding the District of Wells, providing critical viewscapes for the community, outdoor recreation opportunities, timber harvesting opportunities, and ecological value.
+Trails in the community forest, particularly on the south slope of Cornish Mountain, immediately north of the Wells Townsite area, provide hiking, mountain biking, cross country skiing and snowshoeing opportunities for residents and visitors.
 One quarter of the community forest is defined as caribou habitat, old growth forest, riparian areas, wildlife tree reserve areas and recreation areas in the forest, and these areas are off-limits to timber harvesting.